Fairchild PT-19: Design and development

+On 15 May 1939, the M-62 prototype first flew.
+In a fly-off competition at Wright Field, the aircraft beat out 17 other designs.
+On 22 September 1939, the Army placed an order for 270 airplanes.
+Fairchild had to include 27 wood working subcontractors, including furniture stores, a hosiery plant and a foundry.
+After the start of WWII, Fairchild licensed manufacturing with Fleet Aircraft, Howard Aircraft Corporation, St. Louis Aircraft Corporation, and Aeronca.

 The original production batch of 275 were powered by the inline 175 hp Ranger L-440-1 engine and designated the PT-19.
 In 1941, mass production began and 3,181 of the PT-19A model, powered by the 200 hp L-440-3, were made by Fairchild.
 An additional 477 were built by Aeronca and 44 by the St. Louis Aircraft Corporation.
 The PT-19B, of which 917 were built, was equipped for instrument flight training by attaching a collapsible hood to the front cockpit.

-When a shortage of engines threatened production, the PT-23 model was introduced which was identical except for the 220 hp Continental R-670 radial powerplant.
+When airplane production exceeded engine production, the PT-23 was prototyped by Fairchild.
+Except for the engine, the airplane was identical from the firewall rearwards.
+According to Puckett, "The second protype PT-23 was the only one of these airplanes which was painted Air Corps blue and yellow."
+The PT-23 was powered by the 220 hp Continental R-670 radial powerplant.
 A total of 869 PT-23s were built as well as 256 of the PT-23A, which was the instrument flight-equipped version.
 The PT-23 was manufactured in the US by Fairchild, Aeronca, St. Louis Aircraft Corporation and Howard Aircraft Corporation and in Canada by Fleet Aircraft Corporation as well as Fabrica do Galeao in Brazil (220 or 232 between 1944 and 1948).

 During 1943, USAAF Training Command received a number of complaints about durability issues with the plywood wings of the PT-19 and the PT-23 when exposed to the high heat and/or humidity of training bases located in Texas and Florida.
 Maintenance officers at the USAAF overhaul depots had been forced to order replacement of the wooden wing sections after only two to three months' active service because of wood rot and ply separation issues.
 Subsequent to this incident, the USAAF incorporated a demand for all-metal wing sections on all future fixed-wing training aircraft.

 The final variant was the PT-26 which used the L-440-7 engine.
 The Canadian-built versions of these were designated the Cornell for use by the British Commonwealth Air Training Plan which was centered in Canada.